Introduction to Drones and How-to for Parents and Children

 It features altitude hold technology, one-key takeoff, and landing, which makes it super easy to use even for beginners.
 The drone has the coolest design we’ve seen so far!

 A Potensic A20W drone comes with 3 batteries that enable the quadcopter to fly for around 21 minutes continuously without interruptions.
 Get the self-view with its real-time transmission that lets you enjoy recording your favorite moments and trips.

 It can be controlled using smartphones, incorporating several cool features like flying on a controlled path.
 It is easily changeable with a USB cable that allows users to charge the drone when traveling.

 This Potensic model comes equipped with LED lights, which makes night flights more fun.
 It’s a beginner drone for kids that is easy to fly.
-One of the best drones for 10 year old boy with a camera.
+One of the best drones for 10 year old boys with a camera.

 |Easy to use and learn

 |Great for fun and kids entertainment

 Sanroke drone has a nice design with bright LED lights which makes it great for night flying.
 It features the altitude hold function, one-key takeoff and landing, 3D flips eversion, and headless mode which makes it very easy to maneuver.

 The manufacturer claims that it’s a nano drone, but we wouldn’t recommend this machine for kids under 12 years old because of its small size.